Richard Lupat, Bioinformatician, PeterMac

 |Walter and Eliza Hall Institute of Medical Research||COLLABORATOR|

 Bench scientists working in cancer genomics are increasingly reliant upon data scientists.
-Data scientists are able to stay on top of the choice best practice analysis tools, can problem-solve how to maximise access to scarce compute resources and bring their data management and curation discipline which is increasingly required for sharing data for publication, collaboration and reproducibility.
+Data scientists in turn need to be able to choose the best practice analysis tools, problem-solve how to maximise access to scarce compute resources and bring their data management and curation discipline which is increasingly required for sharing data for publication, collaboration and reproducibility.
 This project aims to help with these problems through the development of Janis, a productivity framework implemented in Python with a simple API for the creation and translation of modular and robust portable pipelines using preeminent workflow descriptions that adhere to current standards, including Common Workflow Development language (CWL), Workflow Development Language (WDL), NextFlow and Galaxy.
 This allows workflows to be run on multiple computing platforms without the need to rewrite to accommodate multiple hardware systems from local HPC to cloud.